codecrafters-io/build-your-own-shell/stage_descriptions/base-03-ff0.md

 $
 ```

-After each command, the tester will verify:
+After each command, the tester will verify that your shell:
-- The message `<command_name>: command not found` is printed
+- Prints the message `<command_name>: command not found`.
-- A new prompt (`$ `) is displayed before the tester sends the next command
+- Displays a new prompt (`$ `) before the tester sends the next command

 ### Notes